squinkylabs/SqHarmony/docs/harmonyII.md

 ## CV output

-(text coming soon)
+This is the polyphonic output where the quantized and generator pitches are output.
+It follows all VCV standards for pitch CV.

-## Context menu things
+## Context menu items

-**Use only diatonic scales**.
+**Mode CV only diatonic**.
 Controls whether the Mode CV can select any scale, or just select a diatonic scale.
-All other parts of Harmony II will ignore this setting, so you are free to pack any scale from the the dropdown on the panel.
+All other parts of Harmony II will ignore this setting, so you are free to pick any scale from the the dropdown on the panel.

 **Sharps and flats**.
-Some pitches may be displayed either as a short or a flat.
+Some pitches may be displayed either as a sharp or a flat.
 For example A sharp and B flat are the same note.
 So this setting controls how Harmony II makes a decision.
 In many cases Harmony II can pick one of these as the default.
 It almost always does this by picking the choice that will give the least number of accidentals in the key signature and always avoiding "crazy" key signatures.
 So, for example, it will pick flats for C minor, which contains C, D, E flat, F, G, A flat, and B flat.
 Spelled with sharps it would be C, D, D#, F, G, G#, A#, C. The problem with the sharp interpretation is that is has both the natural and the sharp for D and G, which would make it very difficult to notate using standard music notion.

 For non-diatonic scales, Harmony II may have no default.